 Writing slope with drawers, English, unknown maker, early nineteenth century

-Mahogany, mahogany veneer, brass and baize
+Mahogany, mahogany veneer, ebony, brass and baize

 Height (closed): 17.5cm

 Museum number: XF312

 With tilting top and three drawers; brass lock with inlaid light wood diamond keyhole escutcheon; the top has a border of mahogany veneer at right angles to that of the main surface, with ebony stringing on both sides; in the centre of the top is a rectangular insert with incurved corners for a brass escutcheon, which has been filled by a wooden repair; the top opens on pivoting hinges on the back edge so that it can be held horizontally; this hinged slope is lined with green baize; when two brass catches on the front edge are released the top can be fully opened to form a continuous writing slope; the upper section of this slope can then be pivoted so that the inner mahogany surface forms a book-rest; the main body of the box contains three drawers extending its full length, veneered in mahogany at both ends but having wooden knobs at one end only.

 If you have any further information about this object, please contact us: firstname.lastname@example.org